 Plan on spending a day or two in Thunder Bay to kick off or finish your journey—there are some amazing gems here.
 With its unique cultural history of Finnish and Polish settlers, it has some distinct traits that riders won't want to miss.

 Breakfast at the Hoito is a must.
 Housed in the basement of the Finnish Cultural Centre, it offers typical Finnish fare such as delicate crepe-like pancakes and Piirakka, rye-crust pastries stuffed with egg salad, as well as hearty diner-style breakfasts and sandwiches.

 Take a day trip out to Kakabeka Falls Provincial Park—the 40-mile drop into a Precambrian Shield Gorge creates one of the most impressive sheets of water in Ontario.
-And if you're looking for something fun to do out of the saddle, try a harbour tour with Sail Superior Yacht Charters.
-They run four sailing tours every day for a different perspective of the city.
+And if you're looking for something fun to do out of the saddle, try a harbour tour with Sail Superior.
+They run sailing tours every day for a different perspective of the city.

 Leaving the peninsula, the road turns inland for 100 km/60 mi on the way to Nipigon.
 Fill up and have lunch before you head off along the north shore to Terrace Bay, where you'll find several inns, motels, and bed and breakfasts.
 Charters to the Slate Islands leave from Terrace Bay, taking riders across the big water to the sheltered bays and ancient rock formations that are home to a herd of protected caribou.

 Continuing east from Terrace Bay, Highway 17 veers north around Jackfish Lake and twists through the forest and around smaller lakes inland—dropping down to shore sporadically for a surprise big water vistas before tucking back inland again -- for most of the way to Wawa, about 260 km/160 mi.